 I got Milo from the breeder early in the afternoon.
 He was 5 months old.
 It wasn’t until late that evening when Milo pooped.
 It was unlike any puppy.
 Puppies are super poopers and they poop often.
 The same with peeing.
 He didn’t for about 8 hours.
 What I discovered later is how this is common with fearful dogs.
 They feel vulnerable when relieving themselves and will hold it.

 Then Milo started having diarrhea.
 I was feeding him the food the breeder used and recommended.
 Nothing had changed with his food.
 I took him to the vet to get checked.
 The diagnosis was stress-induced colitis.
-He was completely stressed out from the change in his life.
+He was a scared puppy and completely stressed out from the change in his life.
 He lived in fear because he had not been socialized at all.
 He had no capacity to deal with change or new things.
 It’s one of the reasons why it is important to socialize a puppy.

 He didn’t know how to drink water from a bowl.
 I had to teach him by holding the bowl up to his mouth then letting him lick water from my fingers.
 It took a couple of days of doing this before he would go to the bowl to get water.